RSDKModding/RSDK-Modding-Wiki/docs/RSDKv4/Functions/Animations-Sprites/EditFrame/README.md

 ## Parameters

 - `ID`
-The ID of the spriteFrame to edit
+The ID of the spriteFrame to edit.
 - `xPivot`
-The horizontal offset of the sprite, negative values will move it to the left, while positive values will move it to the right
+The horizontal offset of the sprite, negative values will move it to the left, while positive values will move it to the right.
 - `yPivot`
-The vertical offset of the sprite, negative values will move it upwards, and positive values downwards
+The vertical offset of the sprite, negative values will move it upwards, and positive values downwards.
 - `Width`
-The width of the sprite
+The width of the sprite.
 - `Height`
-The height of the sprite
+The height of the sprite.
 - `SheetXPos`
-The position of the upper-left border of the sprite, on the X axis
+The position of the upper-left border of the sprite, on the X axis.
 - `SheetYPos`
-The position of the upper-left border of the sprite, on the Y axis
+The position of the upper-left border of the sprite, on the Y axis.

 ## Return Value
 None.